 This is a company of search-light troops that were part of the flank defence.
 Despite being repeatedly attacked by SS troops and on occasion aircraft, they held they positions throughout the whole days fighting in this area - VCs all round.

 This is from about turn 9 or ten, in the early afternoon.
-A large German attack slams into the British centre, with the panzers passing through the British infantry line leaving the motorcycle troops to take care of them.
+A large German attack slams into the British centre, with the panzers passing through the British infantry line leaving the motorcycle to take care of them.
 Again the versatile carrier platoons provided invaluable support.

 Broken British tank company forced out of the fighting with its morale in tatters.
 Several times British units with shaky morale were forced back into the fighting.
 Airfix and SHQ Matildas.